USTB-MedAI/3DAttUnet/README.md

 ![](https://ellis.oss-cn-beijing.aliyuncs.com/img/20200929140137.png)

-This repo holds the implementation code of the paper [An Effective Deep Neural Network for Lung Lesions Segmentation of COVID-19 from CT Images]().
+This repo holds the implementation code of the paper [extraction of  COVID-19 ]().

 ### Contact
-You can contact Shuyang Sun by sending email to b20170310@xs.ustb.edu.cn
+You can contact Cheng Chen by sending email to b20170310@xs.ustb.edu.cn